yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 It supports the following additional request parameters:

 **native_callback_uri**:
-: REQUIRED. *Client App's* redirect_uri, claimed as a deep link and invoked by *User-Interacting App* to natively return to *Client App*.

-*native_callback_uri* accepts the following parameter:
+: REQUIRED. *Client App's* deep link, to be invoked by *User-Interacting App*.
+When invoking *native_callback_uri*, it accepts the following parameter:

 **redirect_uri**:
 : REQUIRED. url-encoded redirect_uri from *User-Interacting App* responding to its *Upstream Authorization Server*, including its respective response parameters.